 Since 2015 the Dance Artist in Residence Programme at Uillinn has enabled opportunities for the people of West Cork to have access to, and engagement with contemporary dance practice of excellence.
 (Tara Brandel 2015-16; Helga Deasy 2017-18; and Mairead Vaughan 2019-20).

-Uillinn: West Cork Arts Centre is delighted to welcome Luke Murphy as our Dance Artist in Residence for a second year.
-Luke is our fourth dance artist to be awarded this role, supported by the Arts Council and in partnership with Cork County Council
+Uillinn: West Cork Arts Centre is delighted to continue working with Dance artist and Choreographer Luke Murphy as our Dance Artist in Residence for a third year as part of a five-year dance development plan (2021 – 2025).
+Luke is our fourth dance artist to be awarded this role, supported by the Arts Council and in partnership with Cork County Council.

 The final strand of the programme is the dance season.
-Once again building upon the 2021 focus of giving a West Cork access to the same work and artists as a Dublin audiences we are this year delighted to be connecting Uillinn audiences
+Once again building upon the focus of giving a West Cork access to the same work and artists as a Dublin audiences we are this year delighted to be connecting Uillinn audiences

 ‘As an artist with a deeply rooted connection to both Cork city and county it has been a consistent part of my practice to consider the needs and habits of local audiences.
 Working in a form based in abstraction, without a long history nationally, I believe that working to build audiences and increase exposure to contemporary dance, beyond the metropolitan centre and the core national festival programmes throughout the country, is crucial to the development of vibrant ecology for dance to develop and flourish nationally.’
 Luke Murphy